Rip up the rule book of business content and wipe your arse with it

-There will always be those that dislike swearing, even outside of work.
-These people lack imagination and always play by the rules.
-They would never put a cat meme on LinkedIn for example, because “this isn’t Facebook” (Cat memes, as we all know are the true barometer of a boundless imagination).
+There will always be those that dislike swearing.
+Many of these people lack imagination, and never break the rules.
+They wouldn’t put a cat meme on LinkedIn for example, because “this isn’t Facebook”.
+Mavericks, these people are not.

 Talking of LinkedIn, “Fisting Norman Lamont”* was a phrase reported by the morality Gestapo this week.
 The Julian Clary quote was used in context (believe it or not) but anyone would have thought I was actually fisting Mr Lamont due to the speed with which the comment was removed.

 At 78 I think he’d sooner have an afternoon nap or, be dead.

 When did we get so puritanical?
 What motivates a person to censor a stranger?
 Perhaps in my case, they thought I was a very real threat to poor Norman.
 Again, it’s about the perception of what is and isn’t acceptable in business.

 Because even actual fisting is acceptable in business.
 It just depends what line of work you’re in

 “I like your style, but do you have to swear?”

 But that is part of my style and no one has to swear, the same way we don’t have to have sex, or eat sugary treats – those things give us pleasure.

 Swearing is a great literary device used to hammer home a point and/or make you laugh.
 Marketers and ad agencies play with those words all the time – to grab attention.
 They do the same with sexual references.
 As a nation, we love a double entendre.
 We’re from the country that brought the world the Carry On movies for chrissake!

 Sure, sometimes but If you think swearing is shocking you should try watching Naked Attraction on C4.